borut-t/BTUtils/README.md

 ## Macros
 	RGB(r, g, b)

-UIColor on-liner for native colorWithRed method with without alpha.
+UIColor on-liner for native colorWithRed method without alpha.

 	RGBA(r, g, b, a)

-UIColor on-liner for native colorWithRed method with specified alpha.
+UIColor on-liner for native colorWithRed method with alpha.

 	SYSTEM_VERSION_GREATER_OR_EQUAL_TO(v)

-Check if system version is greater than or equal to specific string version.
+Checks if system version is greater than or equal to specific string version.

 	BSLog(format, …)

-Drop-in replacement for standard NSLog.
+Drop-in replacement for standard NSLog with much nicer console output.

 ## Methods